Strong field gravitational lensing of particles by a black-bounce-Schwarzschild black hole: Application to typical supermassive black holes

 \subsection{Basics}

-As a typical application of the results, in this section we model the supermassive black hole at the galactic center (i.e., Sgr A$^{\ast}$) as a black-bounce-Schwarzschild lens.
-Our focus for potential applications mainly lies in the velocity effects on the strong-deflection black-bounce-Schwarzschild lensing properties\,\cite{NPPS2020,Tsuka2021a} of the relativistic images of the light source, and in the possibilities of their astronomical measurements, given that those correctional effects may also be detectable in future multimessenger synergic observations.
+As a typical application of the results, in this section we model the supermassive black hole at the galactic center (i.e., Sgr A$^{\ast}$) and the one at the center of galactic M87 (i.e., M87$^{\ast}$) as the black-bounce-Schwarzschild lens, respectively.
+Our focus for potential applications mainly lies in the velocity effects on the strong-deflection black-bounce-Schwarzschild lensing properties\,\cite{NPPS2020,Tsuka2021a} of the relativistic images of the light source, the spacetime bounce effects on the strong-field lensing observables of the images of a massive-particle emission source, and the possibilities of their astronomical measurements, given that those correctional effects may also be detectable in future multimessenger synergic observations.
 However, it should be admitted that the experimental challenges, resulted from the extension of traditional multiwavelength astronomical observations to the observations with non-photonic messengers\,\cite{MFHM2019,Frost2023}, lead to a foreseeable situation that current multimessenger observatories or massive particle detectors are relatively rare and have lower (or even much lower) angular and flux resolutions (see, for instance,\,\cite{IceCube2006,Aab2014,Albert2017,KAZP2019,DEGG2021,Sharma2024}).
-Here we just perform a sketchy discussion of the potential observations of the velocity effects, in the light of the capabilities of current multiwavelength astronomical instruments\,\cite{RD2020,MAGIC:2022fww,Lico2023} and particle detectors, as illustrated in\,\cite{HXJL2024}.
+Here we just perform a sketchy discussion of the potential observations of the velocity- and bounce-induced effects, in the light of the capability of current multiwavelength astronomical instruments\,\cite{RD2020,MAGIC:2022fww,Lico2023} and particle detectors, as illustrated in\,\cite{HXJL2024}.

 The related parameters are given as follows.
-As mentioned above, the mass of Sgr A$^{\ast}$ and its distance from us are about $M=4.2\times10^6M_{\odot}$ and $d_L=8.2$\,kpc\,\cite{BG2016,Parsa2017}, respectively.
-Since the massive test particle in the strong-deflection lensing is not restricted to be relativistic, the range $0<w<1$ is assumed, as done in \cite{FBT2025}.
+As mentioned above, the mass of Sgr A$^{\ast}$ and its distance from us are about $M=4.2\!\times\!10^6M_{\odot}$ and $d_L\!=\!8.2$\,kpc\,\cite{BG2016,Parsa2017}, respectively.
+A mass of $M\!=\!6.5\!\times\!10^9 M_{\odot}$ and a distance of $d_L\!=\!16.9$\,Mpc\,\cite{2019ApJ...875L...6E} are adopted for the supermassive black hole M87$^{\ast}$.
+Since the massive test particle in the strong-deflection lensing is not restricted to be relativistic\,\cite{FBT2025}, the range $10^{-8}\leq\,w<1$ is assumed, with the consideration of the mentioned lower limit of the particle's initial velocity originated from the quasi-alignment condition\,\cite{BCIS2001} of the lens equation in Eq.\,\eqref{LensE}.
 In addition, we set $0<\hat{\eta}<2$ for the scaled bounce parameter to indicate the regular black hole spacetime.
 And we use the following domains for performing the evaluation of the velocity effects: